Below are the rules and policies we choose to uphold and abide by here at Camp Blessing.

 SWIM: Men must wear swim trunks (no Speedos).
 Women must wear modest one piece swimsuits, two piece swimsuits will be permitted provided they completely cover the abdomen area even with hands in the air.

-APPEARANCE: While we know that God does not judge man by appearances, He looks at the heart, we still feel convicted to present a clean appearance on the outside, as well as the inside.
-Me, you may keep your facial hair if you come to camp with a beard or mustache that is well groomed.
-However, you may not grow a new beard or mustache while at camp!
+APPEARANCE: While we know that God looks at the heart and does not judge man by appearances, we still feel convicted to present a clean appearance on the outside, as well as the inside.
+Men, you may keep your facial hair if you come to camp with a beard or mustache that is well groomed.
+However, you may not grow a new beard or mustache while at camp.
 Hair length is optional.
 However, all hair must be well groomed at all times.